-The School entered into a lease for copier equipment in a prior fiscal year.
-The terms of the agreement provides an option to purchase the copier.
-The lease meets the criteria of a capital lease as defined by Statement of Financial Accounting Standards No. 13 "Accounting for Leases," which defines a capital lease generally as one, which transfers benefits and risks of ownership to the lessee.
-Capital assets acquired by lease have been capitalized in an amount equal to the present value of the future minimum lease payments of \$22,500.
+The School entered into a lease for copier equipment in a prior fiscal year and a lease for telephone system and equipment during the current fiscal year.
+The terms of the agreements provides an option to purchase the equipment.
+The leases meet the criteria of a capital lease as defined by Statement of Financial Accounting Standards No. 13 "Accounting for Leases," which defines a capital lease generally as one, which transfers benefits and risks of ownership to the lessee.
+Capital assets acquired by lease have been capitalized in an amount equal to the present value of the future minimum lease payments of \$22,500 and \$11,104 for the copier and computer equipment respectively.
 At the time of acquisition, a corresponding liability was recorded.
-Principal payments in fiscal year 2004 associated with the lease totaled \$4,297.
+Principal payments in fiscal year 2004 associated with the copier lease totaled \$4,297, and \$1,997 for the telephone system and equipment.